MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003Syllabus.md

 Statistics can be intimidating, but that doesn't need to be the case.
 This class will dymystify common statistical techniques that are relevant to pretty much anyone in fisheries science, and will help you learn how to do them yourself in R. We will start with the fundamentals and conclude with some fairly advanced analysis.
 We will focus on statistical principles, such that you are empowered to self-study and learn new techniques after the class is over.

 My expectations are that you engage meaningfully with the course material.
 Come in and do your best, and don't be afraid to make mistakes.
-This will be a supportive environment
+This will be a supportive environment.

+It is expected that you are an intermediate-level R user.
+Normally, students enrolled in FISH 6003 will have completed [FISH 6002](https://mifisheriesscience.github.io/courses/6002Data/) or an equivalent training course, or demonstrated their abilities in R through some other way.
+I do not intend to spend much time teaching R specifically, so if you have not taken 6002 then please ensure you are familiar with:
+*	Basic R syntax, including mathematical operators
+*	Basic R coding style
+*	R Projects and R Studio
+* 	Importing and Exporting data
+*	Tidy data, including using tidyverse packages to clean and shape data for analysis
+*	Plotting (in both ggplot and base plot)

 # Course Structure

 The course will meet twice weekly - one 1-hr block and one 2-hr block.
-Lectures will balance theory and practice, and there will be in-class activities, primarily on the Tuesday class.
+Lectures will balance theory and practice, and there will be in-class activities.

-Generally, a topic will be introduced within a traditionally designed lecture on Monday.
-On Tuesday, we will discuss how to implement the theory into practice, using R. In-class activities will tend to fall on Tuesdays.
+Generally, a topic will be introduced within a lecture on Tuesday.
+On Wednesday, we will discuss how to implement the theory into practice, using R.

 # Reference Books